orestesgaolin/flutter_background_processing/presentation.md

 Offline-first app:

-You should to be able to
+You should be able to
 synchronize it out-of-lifecycle

 ---